Gucci wins $4.66 million, ban on Guess knock-offs

 Gucci had accused Guess of trying to "Gucci-ize" its product line by selling wallets, belts, shoes and other items whose designs copied or mimicked its own.
 It claimed that this confused customers and diluted its brand.

-Louis Ederer, a lawyer for Gucci, did not immediately respond to a request for comment.
-Daniel Petrocelli, a lawyer for Guess, declined immediate comment.
+Louis Ederer, a lawyer for Gucci, did not respond immediately to a request for comment.

+Paul Marciano, CEO of Guess, said in a statement the judgment showed Gucci had "overreached" and "misled the court with a number of facts that were unsupported by the evidence."

+"Overall, we are extremely satisfied and vindicated that this case should have never been filed," Marciano said.

 Gucci had challenged Guess' alleged infringement of four designs: green-red-green stripes, a stylized "Square G," a group of four interlocking "G"s known as a "Quattro G," and a script logo.
 All but the last of these are covered by the injunction.

-Founded in 1921, Gucci is one of many luxury goods companies to sue alleged copycats.
+Gucci, founded in 1921, is one of many luxury goods companies to sue alleged copycats.

 In the wake of her decision, "it is my hope that this ugliness will be limited to the runway and shopping floor, rather than spilling over into the courts," she added.